 Kemp Library provides students with opportunities to acquire, process and apply information in pursuit of their academic and career goals.
 Library faculty and staff offer a wide variety of traditional and innovative services.
 While the library continues building and sharing its print collections, it also provides digital e-books and electronic course reserves.
 The library licenses a wide variety of full-text databases, most of which are accessible both on- and off-campus.
 Kemp Library also provides interlibrary loan and document delivery services to supplement its holdings.

 Kemp Library is also a repository of federal and state (Pennsylvania) documents and includes an Instructional Materials/Educational Resources collection of textbooks, courses of study, children's and young adult literature and other materials in support of our teacher education programs.
 Assistive technology is available in the library to make its resources fully accessible to differently abled students.

 As Kemp Library takes full advantage of new products, new formats for information, and new delivery systems, its instructional role has never been more pronounced.
 The most effective approach to a research project changes from year to year, or even semester to semester.
 To keep current, students and faculty are invited to take full advantage of the library's reference services, and participate in group instruction offered by its public services librarians.

 Faculty & Staff

-The university faculty totals 326, while another 436 employees make up the management and non-instructional staff.
+The university faculty totals 351, while another 349 employees make up the management and non-instructional staff.
 Faculty members are representative of many and varied institutions of higher education in both the United States and abroad.
-The terminal degree is held by 77 percent of the instructional faculty.